Vehicle emissions

 Greenhouse Gas Emissions

 Motor vehicle exhausts also produce greenhouse gases that contribute to climate change.
 The main greenhouse gas produced by vehicles is carbon dioxide (CO2), but they also produce nitrous oxide and methane.
-Light vehicles account for around 11 per cent of Australia’s greenhouse gas emissions.
+In 2024-2025, emissions from the transport sector accounted for around 23 per cent of Australia’s total emissions, with passenger and light commercial vehicles comprising around 60 per cent of transport emissions.

-The Department of Climate Change, Energy, the Environment and Water maintains which has more information on the emissions of greenhouse gases in Australia.
+The Department of Climate Change, Energy, the Environment and Water maintains Australia's National Greenhouse Accounts which has more information on the emissions of greenhouse gases in Australia.

-In 2019, the average new light vehicle sold in Australia produced 181 grams of CO2 per kilometre (g/km).The estimates that if Australian consumers bought the most efficient vehicle in its class, CO2 emissions for new light vehicles would be 63 per cent lower.
+In 2019, the average new light vehicle sold in Australia produced 181 grams of CO2 per kilometre (g/km).The National Transport Commission estimates that if Australian consumers bought the most efficient vehicle in its class, CO2 emissions for new light vehicles would be 63 percent lower.

 Air Pollutant Emissions